Different Types of Bricks Based on Its Functionality.

 10- Fly-ash Bricks:

-Fly ash bricks are manufactured using fly ash and water molded at high temperature.
-They contain high percentage of Calcium Oxide which is used to make cement.
+Fly ash bricks are manufactured using fly ash and water moulded at high temperatures.
+They contain a high percentage of Calcium Oxide which is used to make cement.
 Hence, they are also known as Self-cementing bricks.
-Fly ash brick is a fine powder thrown out of thermal plants which is then used to make bricks.
-They are also environment friendly because they reduce carbon emission.
+Fly ash brick is a fine powder thrown out of thermal plants which are then used to make bricks.
+They are also environmentally friendly because they reduce carbon emissions.

 11- Burnt Clay Bricks:

-Burnt clay bricks are good quality bricks made by moulding clay, placing them into a kiln and heating.
-Some of these bricks may be defected.
+Burnt clay bricks are good quality bricks made by moulding clay, placing them into a kiln and heating them.
+Some of these bricks may be defective.
 For this reason, they are divided into four types:

 - Second Class Bricks: Second class bricks are ground moulded, burnt in clamps.
 They are a bit irregular in shape as compared to the previous type.
 They are moderate in quality.